HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 A typical combi boiler will be in the 24kw-30kw range.
 That’s going to power central heating and hot water for a 1-3 bedroom property.

-You can get quotes from up to 3 installers here.
+You can get price quotes from up to 3 boiler installers here.
 You’ll be able to get a straight up comparison to find the cheapest boiler deal possible.
 Or, go straight to Heatable and get prices on screen here.

 Guestimating installation costs for LPG and gas boilers is relatively straight forward, even though prices can vary from boiler-to-boiler and installer-to-installer.
 However, oil boiler prices vary even more.